 - See also: exfat, ntfs, linux, freebsd, ext4, ascii, x86-assembly, rexx, java, android

-- I have 18 facts about File Allocation Table. what would you like to know? email me and let me know how I can help.
+- Have a question about File Allocation Table not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020